Now then, we’ve rounded up 21 of the best music venues in Leeds for free gigs.

 Chunk, 275 Meanwood Road, Leeds, West Yorkshire, LS7 2JD.

 If you love punk and metal music get down to whiskey dive bar Santiago for their free gigs.
 The Leeds favourite has been putting on good times for nearly 20 years with the best rock’n’roll bands they can find.
-Local live groups often take to the stage in their downstairs bar on Friday and Saturday nights, and you don’t have to pay to get into the majority of of their gigs.
+Local live groups often take to the stage in their downstairs bar on Friday and Saturday nights, and you don’t have to pay to get into a lot of their gigs.

 Santiago, 1-3 Grand Arcade, Leeds, West Yorkshire, LS1 6PG.

 If you want a night of live music during the week, head to LS6 Cafe.
-It’s home to one of the longest running weekly jazz nights in Leeds – and it’s absolutely free.
+It’s home to one of the longest-running weekly jazz nights in Leeds – and it’s absolutely free.
 The Jazz Night @ LS6 takes place every Wednesday.
 It kicks off with local artists playing their own tunes, before everyone joins forces for one big jam session.
-They also host the monthly LS6 Reggae Night as well as regular free nights with up and coming Leeds DJs.
+They also host the fortnightly Reggae Night and Blues Night as well as regular free shows with up and coming Leeds DJs.

 LS6 Cafe, 16 Headingley Lane, Leeds, West Yorkshire, LS6 2AS.